anz-bank/vscode-sysl/extension/plugins/README.md

 # Extension Plugins

-The Sysl extension is a open-source project, meaning everything it ships with is available to the public.
+The Sysl extension is an open-source project, meaning everything it ships with is available to the public.
 This is wonderful for distribution, but problematic if you want to include features that are private to your organization.

 Plugins provide a solution.
 Plugins are programs providing additional features to the extension that are discovered and executed at runtime.
 They need not ship as part of the extension, so long as the extension can find them.